VikYurkin/ProjectLib/README.md

 # ProjectLib
 Catalog of library

-Technology: Spring MVC, Spring Core, JDBC Template, Thymeleaf, PostgreSQL.
+Technology: Maven, Spring MVC, Spring Core, JDBC Template, Thymeleaf, PostgreSQL.

 This web apps is a library catalog.
 The database stores data about people and books.